Project Activities | Itinerary | Price | TRIP REVIEWS | Trip reports | Safety

 Days 3 – 4: Continue support for the sea turtle research.

-We will meet with the researchers from the Galápagos Science Center, University of San Francisco de Quito, who will explain the purpose and importance of our sea turtle volunteer project.
+We will meet with the researchers from the Galápagos Science Center, University of San Francisco de Quito to learn about the purpose and importance of our sea turtle volunteer project.

 We will be participating in a survey and census of sea turtles as part of ongoing research on the impacts of increased boat traffic on sea turtles.
 On this trip you will have several opportunities to photograph turtles while snorkeling at different sites, to help identify the individuals by their unique markings, patterns and any injuries, and provide other onshore assistance with the survey.